Ready to say goodbye to diapers? Here’s how to use the Oh Crap potty training method to successfully potty train your toddler!

 Tip: I have heard from other moms that they have sized up several sizes in underwear if their daycare provider wouldn’t allow their child to go commando.
 The larger underwear doesn’t even feel like underwear to your little one.

-With block 3, you can finally go on some real outings… STILL COMMANDO.
+With oh crap potty training block three, you can finally go on some real outings… STILL COMMANDO.
 You want your little one to become comfortable peeing and pooping outside of their home and on a big potty.

 Make sure that you have a change of clean, dry clothes with you wherever you go.
 I remember when I was potty training my twins and one of our first outings was to the grocery store.
 As soon as we got inside they both announced that they had to pee.
 Spoiler: neither one of them actually went!